Autorack: History

 In the early 20th century, when automobiles were still new technology, their production levels were low enough that they could be shipped in sufficient quantities in boxcars.
 Two to four automobiles would usually fit into one boxcar.
 But as the automobile industry grew in size, railroads found that they needed to modify the boxcars for more efficient loading.
 Some modifications included longer boxcars, larger sliding double side doors located near one end of the boxcar, or doors located on the boxcar ends.

 These modifications helped, but the demand for new automobiles outpaced the railroads' abilities to build and modify boxcars in which to ship them.
 In 1923, the Grand Trunk Western Railroad experimented with modifying a group of 61 ft wood-frame flat cars to increase their capacity by adding collapsible frames to allow for double-deck operation.
 The concept was not perfected and therefore failed to gain acceptance.
 In the 1940s and 1950s, some railroads experimented with automobile-loading assemblies that would lift one or more automobiles above others within a boxcar.
 The success of these assemblies was limited due to their special use and specific size; it proved uneconomical to maintain a fleet of these assemblies that could only be loaded into boxcars from the ends of the cars.

 In the mid-1950s, in Germany, Volkswagen Beetle production was increasing beyond the capacity of highway trucks (autocarriers).
-Volkswagen engineers worked with German railroads to design a railroad car that was basically an extra long version of a vehicle hauling trailer.
+Volkswagen engineers worked with German railroads to design a railroad car that was, in gist, an extra long version of a vehicle hauling trailer.
 The design they came up with was able to carry 10 vehicles on one car.
 VW's two-level flatcar design effectively became the first autorack, entering service circa 1954.

 Also in 1954, Evans Products, a manufacturer of loading racks for carrying automobiles in conventional boxcars, developed a bi-level Auto-Loader superstructure with an elevating top deck capable of carrying six cars or light trucks on a typical flatcar.
 Two prototype units were constructed and mounted on conventional 53 ft flat cars for field testing.
 NYC 500085 carried a semi-streamlined rack, while UP 5800 had a more utilitarian rack mounted.
 Neither design went into commercial production.

 In 1956, Canadian National (CN) introduced an innovative group of bi-level auto carriers.
 These CN cars were similar to conventional boxcars, except they had a second floor and doors at both ends of the car instead of the usual side doors.
 They were huge by the standards of the time; the cars were 75 ft long and could carry eight vehicles.
 These cars were a big success and helped lead to the development of today's enclosed auto racks.